Edwinexd/Edwinexd/README.md

 <p align="center"><h1 align="center">Edwin</h1></p>

-Hey there👋 I'm Edwin, a software developer from Sweden primarly studying computer science at Stockholm University 📖 I'm currently working on [Booking Manager - A campaign management tool for grocery stores](https://edthing.com/).
+Hey there👋 I'm Edwin, a software developer from Sweden primarly studying computer science at Stockholm University 📖 I'm currently working on [Booking Manager - A campaign management tool for grocery stores](https://bm.edthing.com/) and [Qgito](https://github.com/Qgit0/).
 Feel free to reach out to me via [email](mailto:edwin@edthing.com), and I'll try to respond as soon as I can.

 <div align="center">